asrashley/dash-live/README.md

 "index" button beside each media item.

-When running in development mode, the populate-db.py script can be used to automate the creation of streams, files and keys
+When running in development mode, the populate-db.py script can be used to automate the installation of streams, files and keys

     python populate-db.py http://localhost:9080/ bbb.json